pyOpenSci/pyopensci.github.io/_pages/packaging-resources.md

 <div class="pyos-section">
 <div class="content" markdown="1">

-## Check out our Python Packaging tutorials
+## Python packaging 101

-We are currently developing a beginner-friendly packaging tutorial series.
+Beginner-friendly Python packaging tutorials that will take you through the full process of creating a Python package following modern best practices.

 <div class="entries-grid">
 {% for atutorial in site.tutorials %}